psf/black/docs/the_black_code_style/current_style.md

 _Black_ does not format comment contents, but it enforces two spaces between code and a comment on the same line, and a space before the comment text begins.
-Some types of comments that require specific spacing rules are respected: hashbangs (`#! comment`), doc comments (`#: comment`), section comments with long runs of hashes, and Spyder cells.
+Some types of comments that require specific spacing rules are respected: shebangs (`#! comment`), doc comments (`#: comment`), section comments with long runs of hashes, and Spyder cells.
 Non-breaking spaces after hashes are also preserved.
 Comments may sometimes be moved because of formatting changes, which can break tools that assign special meaning